LCAD-UFES/publications-arruda-ijcnn-2019/README.md

 ##### Dataset Acquisition

 Download the Berkeley Deep Drive dataset [here](https://bdd-data.berkeley.edu/).
-Is only necessary to download the Images and Labels files.
+It is only necessary to download the Images and Labels files.

 ##### Dataset Filtering